 As we come upon a few outbuildings, a fire pit, and a cozy cabin, a small group of people and an enormous pot of chili and fixings await on the front porch, gathering us in, warming us as we gear up for a soggy slog into the woods.
 (Can you tell I’m not an Oregonian?)
 We are all here to celebrate and honor the annual return of the Coho Salmon to the stream where they were born.

-Happily, the rain slows to a drip soon after our arrival, but the paths are muddy, and recently fallen leaves have turned the trails to a sodden, slippery mess.
+Happily, the rain slows to a drip, but the paths are muddy, and recently fallen leaves have turned the trails to a sodden, slippery mess.
 I hope to not embarrass myself and slip in the mud as I follow others’ deep footprints.
 They lead us along the Lousignont Creek (named for a mid-19th century settler), and we search the shallow, clear stream for the Coho as they struggle upstream in order to spawn and die.